Gyeeta/gyeeta.github.io/docs/livedemo.md

 **Password** : _gyeeta_

-## Web UI Examples and Explanation
+## Resources explaining the Web UI

-Users can refer to [Web UI Documentation](./monitor/uioverview) for details on how to access the various UI pages.
+Users can refer to [Web UI Documentation](./monitor/uioverview) for details about the various UI features.

-Additionally, [Youtube Videos](https://youtube.com/@gyeeta) can be referred as well.
+Additionally, [Youtube Videos](https://youtube.com/@gyeeta) can be referred to as well.